 4 - Knowing when the right time to arrest or detain a suspect arrives, in order to avoid any escalation of violent behaviour.

 6 - Having the skill to cause pain without causing injury.
-Using Aikido for law enforcement techniques of control, with additional use of pressure points, to effect the suspect fast.
+Aikido for law enforcement use techniques of control, with additional use of pressure points, to affect the suspect fast.

 7 - Using the minimum amount of force to get the job done.